 You can whip up these muffins in only 10 minutes.
 First, combine in a large bowl almond flour, arrowroot powder, cocoa powder, baking soda and salt.
 In another bowl whisk with a ballooon whisk an egg, demerara sugar, Greek yogurt and Amaretto liqueur.
 Add some freshly grated orange zest and whisk again.

 Pour wet ingredients into dry and stir using spatula until everything just combine.
 Divide the dough using a spoon into 6 muffin cases.
 Just before baking top each muffin with a mix of finely chopped almonds, sugar and nutmeg.
 Bake in the preheated oven for about 25 minute or until the muffin tops are crunchy and brown.
 With this batter we made 6 standard muffins.

 Our almond flour chocolate muffins are ideal enjoyed alone thanks to the rich dark chocolate flavour and moist texture.
 But to turn it into delicious dessert, just melt some dark chocolate and top over the muffin.
-Or serve with a ball of vanilla ice-cream on the top.
+Or serve with a scoop of vanilla ice-cream on the top.

 Store these muffins in an airtight container at room temperature for up to 5 days.
 You can freeze baked muffins for up to 1 month.
 Just allow to keep them at room temperature for 20 - 30 minutes before enjoying.

 Muffins are best enjoyed the same day they are made, but can be stored in an airtight container at room temperature for up to 2 days or frozen for up to 3 months.
-To freeze muffins, place them in a single layer in an airtight container or freeze on a small baking tray and them move to freezer bags.
+To freeze muffins, place them in a single layer in an airtight container or freeze on a small baking sheet and them move to freezer bags.